 Filed: February 28, 2013

-Methods, systems, and apparatus, including computer program products, for providing query results using biometric parameters.
+Methods, systems, and apparatus, including computer program products, provide query results using biometric parameters.
 One of the methods includes providing a search result in response to receiving a search query.
-If one or more of biometric parameters of a user indicates likely negative engagement by the user with the first search result, an additional search result is obtained and provided in response to the search query.
+If one or more biometric parameters of a user indicate likely negative engagement by the user with the first search result, an additional search result is obtained and provided in response to the search query.

-Could you envision Google using a Biometric Parameters approach like this one in ranking search results?
+Could you envision Google using a Biometric Parameter approach like this one in ranking search results?